SpektraSystems/Building-Multi-tenant-applications-using-Hyperscale-Citus-/Exercise10.md

 PostgreSQL supports GIN indices on JSONB columns.
 Creating a GIN index on a JSONB column will create an index on every key and value within that JSON document.
 This speeds up a number of JSONB operators such as ?, ?|, and ?&.

-3.In the bash console copy and paste the following to create a GIN index
+3.In the bash console copy and paste the following to create a GIN index.

 ```
 CREATE INDEX click_user_data